 - A. Applicability.
-The following standards shall apply to all multi-family residential development of 3 units or more in any zoning district, unless exceptions from individual standards are granted through a Minor Use Permit per Section 20.68.020. - B. Exterior Treatment. - Blank walls shall be treated with a variety of textures, use of projecting details that create shade/shadow and contrasting trim materials. - Any pipes, vents or tubes, etc., on the roof shall be painted or otherwise covered to match roof color or shall be screened.
+The following standards shall apply to all multi-family residential development of 3 units or more in any zoning district. - B. Exterior Treatment. - Blank walls shall be treated with a variety of textures, use of projecting details that create shade/shadow and contrasting trim materials. - Any pipes, vents or tubes, etc., on the roof shall be painted or otherwise covered to match roof color or shall be screened.